 - 1. The EPI vaccinator regularly reviews the EPI register to identify infants who are overdue for their next dose and ensure they receive timely vaccinations. - 2.
 A tickler file is maintained, where after each immunisation visit, the vaccination card is updated to the month when the next visit is due.
 This helps keep a track of upcoming immunisation appointments and reduces the number of defaulters. - 3.
-Every month, the vaccinator reviews the cards that have not been moved and generate a list of defaulters.
-This list helps to identify infants who missed their immunisation that month, allowing for targeted outreach efforts to ensure that they receive the required vaccinations. - 4.
-The vaccinator hands over the cards that have not been moved to the Boma Health Workers (BHW) supervisor to trace children who are lost to follow-up.
-This ensures that no child is left behind in the immunisation schedule. - 5.
-A functional referral system is put in place, both from the community to the health facility and within the same health facility.
-This helps to ensure that infants who require additional care are referred to the appropriate healthcare provider, leading to better health outcomes.
+Every month, the vaccinator will review the cards that have not been moved and generate a list of defaulters.
+This list will help to identify infants who missed their immunisation that month, allowing for targeted outreach efforts to ensure that they receive the required vaccinations. - 4.
+The vaccinator will hand over the cards that have not been moved to the Boma Health Workers (BHW) supervisor to trace children who are lost to follow-up.
+This will ensure that no child is left behind in the immunisation schedule. - 5.
+A functional referral system will be put in place, both from the community to the health facility and within the same health facility.
+This will help to ensure that infants who require additional care are referred to the appropriate healthcare provider, leading to better health outcomes.